 You’ve got a tough job.
 Not only do you have to know marketing theory inside and out, you’ve got to be able to reinvent your approach and communicate it to your client every time a new trend comes into play.

-We scoured the Internet for emerging trends to be aware of to potentially plug into your future marketing strategies in an effort to help you stay ahead of the curve.
+We’ve researched emerging trends to be aware of plug into your future marketing strategies in an effort to help you stay ahead of the curve.
 Will all of them change the way you do your work?
 Likely not.
 But we know they’ll make you stop and consider how they’ll would work for your business.

 Video, Video, Video